Reporting anti-social behaviour

 What is anti-social behaviour (ASB)?

-There is no simple definition for anti-social behaviour, people's understanding is often based on their own personal perceptions and experiences but is often split into two different types, environmental and personal.
+There is no simple definition for anti-social behaviour as people's understanding is often based on their own personal perceptions and experiences.
+ASB is often split into two different types: environmental and personal.

-Anti-social behaviour is further defined within The Crime and Disorder Act (1998) as 'Conduct that has caused, or is likely to cause, alarm, harassment or distress to any person OR is capable of causing nuisance or annoyance to a person in relation to that person's occupation of residential premises.’
+The Crime and Disorder Act (1998) describes ASB as "Conduct that has caused, or is likely to cause, alarm, harassment or distress to any person OR is capable of causing nuisance or annoyance to a person in relation to that person's occupation of residential premises."

 What do I do if I’m experiencing anti-social behaviour?